Codecademy/docs/content/general/concepts/big-o-notation/big-o-notation.md

 ## Simplifying Big-O Expressions

-When determining an expression that characterizes the time or space complexity of an algorithm, an expression may contain multiple terms.
-For example: O(n) + O(ln(n)).
+When determining an expression that characterizes the time or space complexity of an algorithm, an expression may contain multiple terms ( e.g., $O(n) + O(ln(n))$ ).
 In this situation, it is best practice to drop all of the lower order terms so the big-O notation would simplify into just O(n).

 ## Python Big-O Practice